jeffreycwitt/hn202/docs/intro.md

 For our opening class together, I want to begin with some "meta" considerations.
 Namely, why are we going to study the Middle Ages?
 Why is this worth our time?

-For me this, question is somewhat obviously wrapped up in a larger question.
+For me, this question is somewhat obviously wrapped up in a larger question.
 Why do we study history?

 If we can answer this question, the relevance and value of the Middle Ages somewhat falls into place. (i.e. if we think the study of history is important, and the Middle Ages is a part of history, then it follows that the Middle Ages must be included in our study of history.)